 Will the activity produce solid waste during its operational phase?
-YES NO If YES, what estimated quantity will be produced per month? m 3 How will the solid waste be disposed of (describe)?
-N/A If the solid waste will be disposed of into a municipal waste stream, indicate which it registered landfill site will be used.
-N/A Where will the solid waste be disposed of if it does not feed into a municipal waste str eam (describe)?
-N/A

-If the solid waste (construction or operational phases) will not be disposed of in a registered landfill site or be taken up in a municipal waste stream, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.

-Can any part of the solid waste be classified as hazardous in terms of the NEM:WA?
-YES NO If YES, inform the competent authority and request a change to an application for scoping and EIA.
-An application for a waste permit in terms of the NEM:WA must also be submitted with this application.

-N/A, the activity will not produce waste.
+YES NO If YES, what estimated quantity will be produced per month? m^3 How will the solid waste be disposed of (describe)?
+N/A If the solid waste will be disposed of into a municipal waste stream, indicate which is site will be used. egistered l landfill N/A Where will the solid waste be disposed of if it does not feed into a municipal waste str eam (des cribe)?
+N/A If the solid waste (construction or operational phases) will not be disposed of in a regis or be taken up in a municipal waste stream, then the applicant should consult wit authority to determine whether it is necessary to change to an application for scoping h the cor Can any part of the solid waste be classified as hazardous in terms of the NEM:WA?
+YES NO If YES, inform the competent authority and request a change to an application for scop application for a waste permit in terms of the NEM:WA must also be submitted with the • N/A, the activity will not produce waste.

 Is the activity that is being applied for a solid waste handling or treatment facility?

+YES NO

-YES NO If YES, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.
+If YES, then the applicant should consult with the competent authority to determine whether it is necessary to change to an application for scoping and EIA.
 An application for a waste permit in terms of the NEM:WA must also be submitted with this application.